Worley wins World Cup giant slalom in Lienz

 With overall World Cup and giant slalom season leader Mikaela Shiffrin sidelined as a result of a positive COVID-19 test, the 5’2, two-time giant slalom world champion continued her climb up the discipline’s season standings with a victory in the World Cup’s visit to Lienz.

-“I really wanted this one because I was so close at the podium at Courchevel that you know — it was really cool,” she told FIS reporters after the race.
+“I really wanted this one because I was so close at the podium at Courchevel that you know — it was really cool,” Worley told FIS reporters after the race.

 “I feel really great.
 Skiing today was really fun.
 The slope was perfect.
 I enjoyed the challenge being in front in the first run.
 I feel I can trust my skiing.”